 Washington, D.C., November 24, 2014 - In response to the grand jury decision in the case of the death of Michael Brown of Ferguson, MO, Rabbi Rick Jacobs, President of the Union for Reform Judaism, and Rabbi Steve Fox, Chief Executive of the Central Conference of American Rabbis, issued a statement.
 Read the full statement here.
 Following are excerpts:

 "We respect the grand jury's decision in the Michael Brown case.
 While we expect and count on our judicial system to provide justice, we are also aware of the tragic fact that it cannot restore those who are lost to us.
 Michael Brown will be forever mourned by his family and friends...
 Though the grand jury decision closes a chapter in this case, the underlying issues of damaged relationships between law enforcement and communities of color as well as growing economic and social inequality remain in Ferguson.
 But this tragedy is not just about Ferguson; it represents an endemic pattern across our nation...
 As a Movement, we will continue to work through relationship building and legislative advocacy on issues of economic and racial inequality, including reform of our criminal justice system, voting rights and protection of civil rights.
 May the Ferguson community and nation join together to meet these challenges and help strengthen our nation as it works to achieve its highest ideals."

 Herbert & Shirley Semler Board Room

-Please join our book group each month for a morning of pleasant literary discussion.
+Everyone is welcome to join us for a morning of pleasant literary discussion.
 There is no need to sign up.
-New members and visitors are always welcome.
-You needn’t have read the entire book to attend.

 Click here for to watch services live and to view past services.